How to Use Target Value in Excel VBA

 Steps:

-• First, we need to double-click on the worksheet named “Ex3” as shown before.
+• Double-click on the worksheet named “Ex3” as shown before.

-• Then, we need to write the following code inside the Worksheet.
+• Enter the following code inside the Worksheet.

 Code Image of Detecting Double Click and Showing MsgBox